catseye/The-Dossier/article/Basic Theory of Video Games.md

 display.

-To enable this, the computer architecture is usually wired up such that an _interrupt_ is issued when the vertical blanking period begins.
+To enable this, the computer architecture is usually wired up such that an _interrupt_ is issued when the vertical blanking interval begins.

-So the game program can, when it begins, install a handler for this interrupt — a bit of code which runs when the interrupt happens.
+So the game program can, when it starts up, install a handler for this interrupt — a bit of code which runs immediately when the interrupt happens, regardless of what the CPU is doing.

-There are different ways to set it up, but perhaps all this interrupt does is set a global variable, and perhaps all the main loop does is wait for this variable in a busy loop.
+There are different ways to set it up, but perhaps all this interrupt does is set a global variable, and perhaps all the main code does is wait for this variable in a busy loop.

-At any rate, when the vertical blanking period begins, that is the time that the program should, as quickly as possible, update the display by writing new values to the video RAM.

-Once the vertical blanking period ends, the program should avoid changing video RAM, to avoid flicker and snow.
+At any rate, when the vertical blanking interval begins, that is the time that the program should, as quickly as possible, update the display by writing new values to the video RAM.
+And as soon as the vertical blanking interval ends, the program should avoid changing video RAM, to avoid flicker and snow.

 But there is this entire screen that is being updated at this point!
 Does the CPU just sit there, waiting for the next vertical blanking